johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part2.md

 #### The Custom Transporter Package

-At this point, you should `git checkout` the `part2` branch of the repo that you cloned ([Read more here](xxx) for details).
+At this point, you should be on the `part2` branch of the repo that you cloned ([Read more here](xxx) for details).
 Once you've checked out that branch, you'll notice a new folder called `nestjs-faye-transporter`.
 This is organized as an NPM package (you can learn more about creating NestJS-friendly NPM packages in my article [Publishing NestJS Packages with npm](https://dev.to/nestjs/publishing-nestjs-packages-with-npm-21fm), including how the `tsconfig.json` file, `package.json` scripts and properties, and file organization all interact to create a reusable NPM package).

 Here's a run-down on the contents of the `nestjs-faye-transporte` package, and how we'll use each: